-Insight #1: Modernize Your Design
+Insight #1: Modernize Your Dashboard Design

 Nobody likes an outdated anything, and that includes dashboards.
 If you want your dashboard to stand out – or at least not distract is viewers with unsightly design elements, shoot for a modern design.
 A good dashboard conveys accurate, timely information.
 The list doesn’t end here, though.
-An effective dashboard (or component, such as an individual graph or chart), should also be beautiful.
+An effective dashboard (or component, such as an individual graph or chart), should also have nice dashboard design.
 You don’t have to be a graphic designer, but you should keep an eye on how your dashboard design supports and interacts with the data.
 If the design doesn’t enhance the data – or even distracts from it – remove that visual or replace it with something better.

 Here are a few ways to keep your design as up-to-date as your data: